 When your managers meet regularly with their direct reports, they can give and receive feedback that benefits both parties.
 Establishing a personal connection will facilitate open and honest communication.
 Employees can raise concerns as they arise, and managers can handle small issues before they become large ones.
 One-on-one meetings also offer a great opportunity to recognize your employees’ big and little wins.

-Sending out company-wide surveys periodically can give you a high-level overview of employee satisfaction.
+Sending out company-wide employee retention surveys periodically can give you a high-level overview of employee satisfaction.
 Employee engagement surveys give your employees a voice to express their thoughts on company culture, work environment, and management performance.

 Design your surveys to address core concepts relating to employee engagement.
 Your survey won’t be useful if you solicit opinions on topics that aren’t relevant.
 The most significant questions will ask about: